Ryan1729/canadian-fish/README.md

 ##TODO
 -> other players take turns
   -> question
-    -> show results of each question
-      -> review show result function
-      -> player isn't actually a special case!
-    -> update whose turn it is after each ask
     -> update each cpu player's memory after each ask -> consistency check? facts vs model hand
   -> declare